 An efficient port with short port stays is an attractive port.
 As a port gets busier and traffic increases, the need to mitigate risks and optimize processes gets greater.
-With the increase in demand, the supply chain is in constant search of optimization solutions to adapt.
+With the increase in demand, the supply chain is in constant search of optimization and smart solutions to adapt.
 As a part of the supply chain, ports also need to catch up with these developments.
 To deliver the best services for shipping lines and bolster the city’s performance, port authorities need to build a good business platform where supply and demand are met.
 Operations in ports have a great effect even further down the chain, so it is important that authorities make the best use of smart port solutions and avoid delays.

 As has been established, predictability and visibility are among the most powerful benefits of a smart port.
 By itself, the enormous volume of data produced by the maritime supply chain does not have inherent values.
 It is only when smart ports utilize innovations to achieve actionable insights that the data becomes meaningful.
 A smart port is a digital platform with diverse sources of information from various systems, which enables strong predictive capability and provides actors with a clear overview of their ports.

 Just In Time, or JIT arrival is the cornerstone of modern supply chain management.
 Ultimately, the best operations are the ones that most closely achieve JIT arrivals.
-In order to do that, every step of each process and procedure needs to be optimized and synergized with high accuracy.
+In order to enable ports do that, every step of each process and procedure needs to be optimized and synergized with high accuracy.
 To answer the challenge of increasing port throughput and external disruptions, smart ports continuously develop innovative digital solutions.
 An important aspect of a smart port is constant growth and development based on business strategy, which allows for the supply chain to be adaptable and resilient.

 All the benefits granted by smart ports culminate in the betterment of decision making.
 Making decisions requires good information first and foremost.
 Even with long time experience as the basis, there is no telling the potential long term consequences of a short term decision.
 Smart ports give decision makers the necessary context to operate and reduce the risk of human errors.